-Built in 1910 at a cost of around £1,000 it catered for the needs of adult learning at a time when the levels of adult literacy and numeracy where low.
-Cookery and domestic sciences classes were also held for girls from St Andrews.
+Built in 1910 at a cost of around £1,000 this large building in Technical St catered for the needs of adult learning at a time when the levels of adult literacy and numeracy where low.
+Cookery and domestic sciences classes were also held for girls from St Andrews School.
 Pupils living near Bason Bridge were known to travel by train to their classes.
 Courses were also held in shorthand and typing, accounting and business management, science and general technical subjects.
-When the Infant’s School moved from Princess Street the Institute moved in and became the Community Education and Adult Learning Centre and the old building was renamed Belmont House and became a drop in and counselling centre for the Adult Mental Health Service Information courtesy of WInston & Robert Thomas: ‘The Book of Burnham-on –Sea’.

 John Strickland tells us: